Partner API

 redirect_uriyour app specified:https://yourapp.com/callback?code=AUTHORIZATION_CODE&state=RANDOM_STATE_STRINGVerify the

-statematches what you sent to prevent CSRF attacks. - Exchange the code for tokens by calling the token endpoint from your server (see below).
+statematches what you sent to prevent CSRF attacks. - Exchange the code for tokens by calling the token endpoint (see below).

 Token Exchange